uvil/kmom06/README.md

 A PHP-based package to use with ["AnaxMVC"](https://github.com/mosbth/Anax-MVC).

-I handles the user autorisation process.
+It handles the user autorisation process.

 HOW TO USE: